vanoirzacaron/iomad-realestateedu/auth/iomadsaml2/README.md

 ## Debugging

-If you are having any issues, turn on debugging inside the SAML2 auth plugin, as well as turning on the Moodle level debugging.
+If you are having any issues, turn on debugging inside the IOMAD SAML2 auth plugin, as well as turning on the Moodle level debugging.
 This will give in depth debugging on the SAML XML and errors, as well as stack traces.
 Please include this in any GitHub issue you create if you are having trouble.